Silphium laciniatum aka Polarplant

 Polarplant, Compassplant, Compass Plant, Prairie Compass Plant, Pilotweed

-How to care for Polarplant
+How difficult is it to take care of Polarplant

 With its straightforward care requirements, Polarplant is a hassle-free plant that anyone can enjoy.